immerse-project/nemo-simsar/docs/overview.md

 If you want to share a simulation with others you may either want to just document what you have done and provide this information to others.
 Or you may want to develop a configuration together with contributions from different groups.

-While the former can be implemented quite easily: Just put the necessary information into one archive and extract some of the meta data for a summary.
+While the former can be implemented quite easily: Just put the necessary information into one archive and extract some of the meta data for a summary; no further contribution intended.

 The latter (collaboration) needs a more complex solution: You'll have to make sure, that the development is version controlled and each contributor can be identified (not only to track bugs but also to acknowledge and to give credit for their contributions).